Capital punishment in Iceland

 Capital punishment in Iceland was practiced until 1830, with 240 individuals executed between 1551 and 1830.
 The methods of execution included beheading, hanging, burning, and drowning.
 Danish laws were influential, particularly after Lutheranism's adoption in the 17th century.
 The last execution occurred in 1830, and the death penalty was abolished in 1928.
 Infanticide was a common crime, often committed by women, and many were sentenced to death, but their sentences were commuted.
-The last execution of an Icelander happened in Denmark in 1913.
 The death penalty was officially abolished in Iceland in 1928, and its reintroduction has been rendered unconstitutional since a 1995 constitutional revision.

 History

 The medieval Icelandic Commonwealth (930–1262), characterized by its lack of central executive powers, abstained from employing capital punishment.
 However, the Althing had the authority to designate a person as "réttdræpur" ("rightfully killable"), thereby legalizing the killing of the individual in question.
 This act vested the execution power in anyone who chose to pursue it, rather than assigning it as a duty to state officials.

 Capital punishment did not become a practice in Iceland until the middle of the 16th century, when Danish King Christian III imposed Lutheranism on Icelanders in 1551.
 The first documented execution based on official laws did not occur until 1582.
 Icelanders were compelled to adopt the Danish legal code, which prescribed the death penalty for offenses such as murder, infanticide, theft, sorcery, and bearing children out of wedlock.
 Between 1551 and 1830, an estimated 240 individuals were executed in Iceland.
 Execution methods encompassed beheading, hanging, burning at the stake, and drowning.
 While men were predominantly subjected to beheading or hanging, women were typically lowered into the river adjacent to the Law Rock itself using ropes, either leading to freezing or drowning.

 Archaeologist Steinunn Kristjánsdóttir attests that drowning was the fate for women convicted of infanticide, while incestuous couples were beheaded, murderers were beheaded, thieves were hanged, and those found guilty of witchcraft were burned at the stake.
 Executed individuals were denied the privilege of burial in church cemeteries.
 The majority of those subjected to execution were vagrants, impoverished laborers, or women accused of violating moral codes.

 Subsequently, when Iceland came under the jurisdiction of the Danish Crown, Danish laws were largely enforced.
 The prevalence of capital punishment notably surged with the spread of Lutheranism in the 17th century but gradually waned by the mid-19th century.